Devographics/StateOfJS-legacy/surveys/2018/website/src/content/introduction.md

 - We also made **every chart shareable**, so don't hesitate to tweet or share any data that catches your eye.
 - Finally, since we now have 3 years of data, we tried to incorporate **historical trends over time** in the charts whenever possible.

+Note: there's still some data (salaries, experience, company size, etc.) that we weren't able to analyze in time, so you can look forward to a second data drop a few weeks from now!

 ### Resources

 We figure a lot of you are checking out this survey to help you figure out what to learn next.
 So we've included links to useful JavaScript resources throughout the survey to help point you in the right direction.